 If you’re unsure where to start, check out our guide on how to find the ideal micro-influencer for your brand.

-#3 Implement video marketing
+#3 Implement video in your pharma marketing efforts

 Viewers retain 95% of the message when watching a video.
 In comparison, text has a retention rate of merely 10%.